ui-schema/ui-schema/packages/docs/src/content/docs/localization.md

 ## Text Transform

 When no translation should be used, but e.g. the property names should simply be in uppercase, `tt` influence the text-transformation - primary for the widget title (and not widget values).

+These keywords are intended for title & labels, not for formatting data. `tt` for property names and `ttEnum` for formatting value data.
+The `Select` widget title can be changed with `tt` and the dropdown values display format with `ttEnum`.

 - `tt: true` uses `beautifyKey` for optimistic beautification (default)
 - `tt: false | ''` disables optimistic beautification, `undefined` doesn't!